manticoresoftware/manticoresearch-php/docs/searchclass.md

 ### reset()

-This method clears all search conditions, including the index name.
+This method clears all search conditions, including the table name.

 <!-- proofread -->